-What is the Drug Take-Back Program?
+What is the California Drug Take-Back Program?

 Important Updates for Existing Program Med Bin Hosts

-Phase II is in process!
+Phase II is currently in process!
 The Program is developing an educational program to help educate Californians about the med bins placed throughout our communities across the state, the importance of using the med bins, and the process for pharmacists and law enforcement offices to obtain a new med bin.
 Now that SB 212 is fully operational, it's incredibly easy and COMPLETELY FREE to get one, including the med bin, installation of the med bin, liners, shipping & handling of the filled liners, and disposal of the filled liners.
 We are proud to support the producer responsibility organizations that have been established under SB 212 and their work to place med bins near you.
 See below for details on how you can enroll in this FREE program.

 Phase I of this project is now complete!
 Your filled liners must be returned and your unused liners must be destroyed.
 Funds are no longer available for additional liners, shipping & handling, or disposal.